Search entities

 Get works with search term "dna" in the title, abstract, or fulltext:

-, the API looks for matches in titles, abstracts, and fulltext.
-When you search concepts
+When you , the API looks for matches in titles, abstracts, and .
+When you , we look in each concept's display_name

 and description

-, we look at the display_name
+fields.
+When you , we look at the display_name

 , alternate_titles